Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hysteroscopic access is now considered optimal for the removal of submucous myomatous nodes.
-This operation serves as an alternative to laparotomy with minimal invasive effects and better results.
+Hysteroscopic access is currently considered optimal for the removal of submucous myomatous nodes.
+This operation serves as an alternative to laparotomy with minimal invasiveness and better results.

 Indications for hysteroscopic myomectomy: